IG-PINNs: Interface-gated physics-informed neural networks for solving elliptic interface problems: Numerical experiments

 In this case, the level set function derived from the interface is set as follows:

-Table \ref{E2_tab_para} shows the network parameters of the different neural network algorithms. $500$ interior points, $400$ boundary points and $120$ interface points sampled by the Latin hypercube sampling (LHS) \cite{42} are used for network training.
-We use $40,000$ test points to generate neural network predictions and calculate errors for reference algorithms.
-During the experiments, two modules are used to construct the IA-NNs, and we use a fully connected network with three hidden layers to approximate the continuous component.
+For network training, 1,000 interior points, 400 boundary points, and 600 interface points are sampled by the Latin hypercube sampling (LHS) \cite{53}.
+We use 40,000 test points to generate neural network predictions and calculate errors for reference algorithms.
+During the experiments, two modules are used to construct the IG-NNs. $\mu_{nn}(x,y)$ is a fully connected neural network with four hidden layers, each hidden layer containing 32 neurons.
+We set the maximum number of iterations to 20,000.

-Figure \ref{E2_fig_error} shows the absolute errors (the parameters $\kappa=2, 3, 4$) of the four neural network algorithms, the results show that AE-PINNs accurately approximate the solution of problem (\ref{3.14}) compared with other algorithms.
+Figure \ref{E2_fig_error} shows the absolute errors of the four neural network algorithms.
+The results show that IG-PINNs accurately approximate the solution of problem compared with other algorithms.
+Figure \ref{E2_fig_com} shows the various network components of IG-PINNs.
 Table \ref{E2_tab_error} shows the various errors obtained by the four neural network algorithms.
-It can be seen that the various error of AE-PINNs is two orders of magnitude lower than that of other algorithms.
+Although we observed that I-PINNs had the shortest training time, they performed poorly in solving interface problems with corners (\ref{3.14}), exhibiting a relative $L^{2}$ error of $2.69\times10^{-2}$.
+In contrast, IG-PINNs achieved better approximation results, with a relative $L^{2}$ error of only $4.08\times10^{-4}$, which is significantly lower than that of the former.
 In subdomain $\Omega_{1}$, the solution is only constrained by the interface conditions and multiple components in the loss function interact.
 A good neural network representation is obtained depending on the interface conditions being sufficiently optimized.
-By embedding interface information into the network structure, AE-PINNs achieve a better approximation compared with PINNs, I-PINNs and M-PINNs.
+By embedding interface information into the network structure, IG-PINNs achieve a better approximation compared with PINNs, I-PINNs and M-PINNs.